Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 slices in a series; 512 x 512 / slice; 16 bits / pixel.
 Today, the
 typical response time is greater than 30 minutes.
 - Example: Retrospective analysis over multiple and related data sets
-- Example: existing CT scans could be analyzed when new applications, algorithms, or models are available.
+- Example: existing CT scans MAY be analyzed when new applications, algorithms, or models are available.
 This would repeat the previous example over many patients (100s to 1000s).
-  - This is an example of an asynchronous job that may have a timeout measured in tens of minutes.
+  - This is an example of an asynchronous job that MAY have a timeout measured in tens of minutes.

+All these examples suggest that this this workflow:
+ - MAY be schedule asynchronously
+ - MAY be executed asynchronously
+ - is a scheduled job that
+ - has a deterministic service requirements
+ - which is latency insensitive.

 ### Quality Verification